 However, there is a reason why the use of meth is currently restricted and criminalized across the country.
 Frequent use of meth can be extremely harmful to a person’s health.

 Despite its stimulant effects, the overuse of meth can cause several health risks and even death.
 It’s best to avoid using meth and to choose healthier alternatives that do not pose the same dire effects.

 Meth vs Crystal Meth: What’s the Difference?

 Unlike regular meth, which comes in the form of a powder, crystal meth is seen as a crystalized form of the drug that looks like small glass fragments or shiny rocks.
-Crystal meth users experience more immersive and intense effects because this version of the drug is more potent.
+Crystal meth users often experience more intense effects because this version of the drug can be more potent.